Battle of Grand Gulf: Prelude

-In early April, Bowen became aware of Grant's movement down the west side of the Mississippi River, and sent part of his force under the command of Francis Cockrell across the river on April 4 to counter the Union movement.
+In early April, Bowen became aware of Grant's movement down the west side of the Mississippi River, and sent part of his force under the command of Francis Cockrell across the river on April 4, to counter the Union movement.
 Bowen informed Pemberton of Grant's advance, but the latter officer disregarded the information.
-The Union Navy forces cooperating with Grant, which were commanded by David Dixon Porter, were positioned north of Vicksburg, but there was a need for vessels to move south for operations near Port Hudson, Louisiana, as well as to provide a stronger protecting force for the transports that would ferry troops in Grant's planned crossing of the Mississippi River.
-Beginning two hours after nightfall on April 16, Porter ran a number of vessels past the batteries at Vicksburg, with the loss of only a transport and a barge.
+The Union Navy forces cooperating with Grant, which were commanded by David Dixon Porter and known as the Mississippi Squadron, were positioned north of Vicksburg, but there was a need for vessels to move south for operations near Port Hudson, Louisiana, as well as to provide a stronger protecting force for the transports that would ferry troops in Grant's planned crossing of the Mississippi River.
+Beginning two hours after nightfall on April 16, Porter ran several vessels past the batteries at Vicksburg, with the loss of only a transport and a barge.
 Pemberton learned of the passing of the batteries, and began to develop a clearer picture of the true strategic situation.
-Grand Gulf was reinforced, and with the return of Cockrell's command from the far side of the river, there were about 4,200 Confederate troops there.
+Grand Gulf was reinforced by Brigadier General Martin E. Green's brigade; when this unit arrived Pemberton elevated the concentration at Grand Gulf to divisional status with Bowen in command.
+With the addition of a miscellaneous command of 800 men and a four-gun battery sent from Jackson, Mississippi, there were about 4,200 Confederate troops around Grand Gulf.

-After dark on April 22, additional transports were run down the river past Vicksburg: one transport and a number of barges were lost, and all of the surviving transports were damaged.
+After dark on April 22, more transports were run down the river past Vicksburg: one transport and several barges were lost, and all of the surviving transports were damaged.
 Porter had been prepared to bombard Grand Gulf on April 23, with McClernand providing an infantry force to land there afterwards, but believing a false report of the Confederates having 12,000 men at Grand Gulf, called off the attack.
 McClernand observed Grand Gulf later that day, as did Grant the next day.
 Both determined the Confederate position was not as strong as had been reported.
 Union forces moved further downriver, and opened a base of operations at Hard Times Landing.
 By April 28, most of McClernand's men had been loaded onto transports in preparation for the river crossing.
 Hoping to further distract the Confederates, Grant suggested another feint: this one to be made by Sherman up the Yazoo River.
-While Grant had some hesitations about such a feint, believing that reports of it might be misconstrued by the Union public as another Chickasaw Bayou-style defeat, Sherman continued with the operation.
-Sherman's movement resulted in the Battle of Snyder's Bluff, which saw Union warships and transports loaded with infantry move up the Yazoo River on April 29 and skirmish with Confederate forces during the next two days.
+Grant had some hesitations about such a feint, believing that reports of it might be misconstrued by the Union public as another Chickasaw Bayou-style defeat, but Sherman continued with the operation.
+Sherman's movement resulted in the Battle of Snyder's Bluff, which saw Union warships and transports loaded with infantry move up the Yazoo River on April 29, and skirmish with Confederate forces during the next two days.
+Overall, it was not particularly effective as a distraction.